-- The common name field in the subject's distinguished name and each entry listed in the subject alternative name extension of subscriber certificates must contain the Fully-Qualified Domain Name validated by using the methods noted in Section 3.2.2.2. - 2.
-If the subscriber certificate is a multi-domain SSL/TLS certificate, only one of the fully qualified domain names in the certificate subject alternative name extension may be recorded as the subscriber certificate subject name's common name field attribute. - 3. 「.」,「-」 or 「 」 (space) may not be the only characters recorded as the subscriber certificate subject field attribute.
-Also, no indication may be made that this value does not exist, is incomplete or not applicable. - The symbol 「」 may not be included in the fully qualified domain name recorded in the subscriber certificate's certificate subject alternative name extension.
+- 1. The common name field in the subject's distinguished name and each entry listed in the subject alternative name extension of subscriber certificates must contain the Fully-Qualified Domain Name validated by using the methods noted in Section 3.2.2.2. - 2.
+If the subscriber certificate is a multi-domain SSL/TLS certificate, only one of the fully qualified domain names in the certificate subject alternative name extension may be recorded as the subscriber certificate subject name's common name field attribute. - 3. 「.」,「-」or「 」(space) may not be the only characters recorded as the subscriber certificate subject field attribute.
+Also, no indication may be made that this value does not exist, is incomplete or not applicable. - 4.
+The certificate subject alternative name extension of the subscriber certificate should has at least one FQDN, and the format of the FQDN must meet the following requirements.

-- See the description in section 7.1.2.2 Subscriber Certificate for the subscriber certificate's certificate subject alternative name extension criticality and format. - Required / optional in the subscriber certificate subject distinguished name field explanation is as follows;
+- The name is composed of P-Labels and NR-LDH Labels, in accordance with Section 7.1.4.2.1 of the Baseline Requirements. - 5.
+See the description in Section 7.1.2.2 for the subscriber certificate's certificate subject alternative name extension criticality and format. - 6.
+Required / optional in the subscriber certificate subject distinguished name field explanation is as follows;